Written by Michael Reilly.

 The EU’s offer of negotiations on an investment agreement is therefore a double opportunity.
 A comprehensive agreement that would address market access issues should help provide the necessary stimulus or justification for some of the badly needed reform.
 Efforts to reduce the distortion caused by multiple standards and product testing requirements, or extensive food-labelling and certification requirements, would reduce costs for Taiwanese companies, exporters included, and benefit Taiwanese consumers.
 And a successful agreement should in turn raise awareness of opportunities in Taiwan amongst European exporters, boosting trade and generating greater awareness generally, thereby helping build relations further.

 Michael Reilly is a Senior Non-Resident Fellow at the University of Nottingham’s China Policy Institute and a Visiting Fellow at Academia Sinica under the auspices of the Taiwan Fellowship program of the Ministry of Foreign Affairs of the Republic of China (Taiwan).
 He has had diplomatic postings in Korea, the Philippines, to the OECD and to Taiwan.
 His research interest is the EU’s relations with Taiwan, specifically prospects and opportunities for developing these against the continuing growth of China.
 His recent book is discussed in a recent video for Taiwan Insight.
-Image Credit: Office of the President, Republic of China (Taiwan)/Flickr
+Image Credit: CC by Office of the President, Republic of China (Taiwan)/Flickr